Diversity, Inclusion, and Equal Opportunity

 Talent Acquisition

-In the United States, we are updating our recruitment and talent attraction processes with the aim of further diversifying our workforce.
-We established a partnership with the INROADS internship program to provide opportunities throughout our organization for young people of diverse backgrounds.
+In the United States, we continue refining our recruitment and talent attraction processes to attract and hire the most qualified candidates while meeting our diversity, equity, and inclusion goals.
+For example, we established a partnership with the INROADS internship program to provide opportunities throughout our organization for young people of diverse backgrounds.
 Through the program, we will place ten students into paid summer internships, where students will learn skills and make connections that could make them possible candidates for employment with our company.
 We are also building relationships with Historically Black Colleges and Universities (HBCUs) to recruit talent from their student bodies.

 Increasing Transparency, Inside and Out